Azure-Samples/azure-health-data-services-toolkit-fhir-function-quickstart/README.md

+---
+page_type: sample
+languages:
+- csharp
+products:
+- azure
+- azure-healthcare-apis
+description: Get started quickly with the Azure Health Data Services Toolkit on Azure Functions
+---
-# Azure Health Data Services SDK Azure Function Custom Operation Quickstart
+# Azure Health Data Services Toolkit Azure Function Custom Operation Quickstart

 This quickstart will walk you through creating a simple custom operation on top of the FHIR Service using Azure Functions.
 We'll cover everything from deploying infrastructure, debugging locally, and deploying to Azure.